-And finally, that there is a contribution to be made, and a price to be paid for peace in our community, not only by those who live in Northern Ireland, but also by those who live outside of Northern Ireland, in the rest of the United Kingdom, in the Republic of Ireland, and indeed further afield.
+And finally, that there is a contribution to be made, and a price to be paid for peace in our community, not only by those who live in Northern Ireland, but also by those who live in the rest of the United Kingdom, and in the Republic of Ireland.

-As we enter Strand 2, we are to address the second set of relationships - those between Northern Ireland and the rest of the island - and in the agenda for this element of the negotiations there are also outlined four fundamental aspects of the problem.
-They are described in item 6 as "underlying realities, identity, allegiance, and constitutional-- matters, and I should like to address myself to them.
+As we enter Strand 2, we address the second set of relationships - those between Northern Ireland and the rest of the island.
+In this introductory statement I should like to address underlying realities, identity, allegiance, and constitutional matters.